Cui Yuan (705–768): During Emperor Suzong's reign

 Meanwhile, though, Emperor Xuanzong's crown prince Li Heng, who did not follow Emperor Xuanzong toward Jiannan, had declared himself emperor (as Emperor Suzong) at Lingwu.
 When Emperor Xuanzong received news of this, he acknowledged Emperor Suzong as emperor, taking the title Taishang Huang (retired emperor) instead.
 He also sent three of the four chancellors he commissioned -- Wei Jiansu, Fang Guan, and Cui Huan to Lingwu to formally invest Emperor Suzong as emperor, but kept Cui Yuan at Shu Commandery for some time, until spring 757, when he also sent Cui Yuan to join Emperor Suzong, then at Pengyuan (彭原, in modern Qingyang, Gansu).
 In order to show favor to Cui, however, Emperor Xuanzong erected a monument at Shu Commandery to commemorate his accomplishments.
 Initially, it was expected that Emperor Suzong would not favor him, and Emperor Suzong did not meet him for several days even after he arrived at Pengyuan; only after he had bribed one of Emperor Suzong's close associates, the eunuch Li Fuguo, was he able to meet Emperor Suzong.

 In 758, after Emperor Suzong had recaptured Chang'an, and both Emperors Xuanzong and Suzong had returned there, Cui was created the Duke of Zhao but was removed from his chancellor post and became an advisor to the crown prince.
 He was put in charge of the eastern capital Luoyang, which An Lushan's son and successor An Qingxu had just abandoned.
 In spring 759, however, after Tang forces fighting An Qingxu and Shi Siming collapsed at Yecheng, the officials and the people of Luoyang panicked and fled Luoyang, with Cui fleeing as far Xiangyang.
 Afterwards, he submitted a petition asking for punishment, and Emperor Suzong stripped him of his fief and his honorary title as Kaifu Yitong Sansi (開府儀同三司).
 He was soon made the teacher of Emperor Suzong's brother Li Huan (李環) the Prince of Ji.
 Then, at the recommendation of the general Li Guangbi, he was made the prefect of Huai Prefecture (懷州, roughly modern Jiaozuo, Henan) and later the prefect of Fen Prefecture (汾州, roughly modern Linfen, Shanxi), having good reputation at both places.
 As of 761, Cui was the military governor of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu).
-He remained there until his death in 768.
+He remained there until his death in July 768.
 He was given posthumous honors.